 Using a random orbital sander is an absolute must when prepping cabinets for paint.
 Sanding multiple doors by hand takes way too long and won't be as effective as an electric sander.
-I personally use the Makita random orbital sander, equipped with 5-inch sanding discs I buy from Home Depot.
+I use the Makita random orbital sander, equipped with five-inch sanding discs I buy from Home Depot.

 You can sand the whole surface of a door with this sander, except the narrow paneled parts.
 Those areas require a quick scuff sanding with a folded sheet of sandpaper.